simon-downes/spl/CONTRIBUTING.md

 The PHPStan configuration is defined in `phpstan.neon`, highlights are:

-- Analysis level 5 (medium strictness)
+- Analysis level 8 (high strictness)
 - `Unsafe usage of new static()` is ignored as a design choice
+- Array value type errors are ignored for practicality
 - Customised strict rules extention
    -  The following strict rules have been disabled in the PHPStan configuration:
       - **booleansInConditions** - Allowing non-boolean values in conditions